GitMirroring/gnuboot/site/contrib.md

 -----------------

-Switched the website to use markdown in lieu of handwritten HTML and custom PHP. **Former libreboot project maintainer (sysadmin for libreboot.org).**
+Switched the website to use markdown in lieu of handwritten HTML and custom PHP. **Former libreboot project maintainer (sysadmin for libreboot.srht.site).**

-Alyssa wrote the original static site generator (bash scripts converting markdown to html, via pandoc) for libreboot.org.
+Alyssa wrote the original static site generator (bash scripts converting markdown to html, via pandoc) for libreboot.srht.site.
 This static site generator has now been heavily modified and forked into a formal project, by Leah Rowe:

 <https://untitled.vimuser.org/> (untitled is Leah's work, not Alyssa's, but it's based on